 Leave the zip-off cargo pants, hiking sandals, and national park t-shirts at home.
 In Barcelona, dressing like a local is the right way to go!

-Barcelonians have developed a love-hate relationship with tourists, more so than any other well-touristed European city.
+Barcelonians have developed a love-hate relationship with tourists, more so than any other popular tourist destination in Europe.
 This doesn’t mean that you shouldn’t visit, just that you might have a better experience if you try to blend in.

-If you aren’t visiting in the hot summer months, pack jeans and sneakers and clothes you would normally wear at home.
+If you aren’t visiting in the hot summer months, pack jeans, comfortable shoes, and clothes you normally wear at home.
 You’ll need sneakers for all the walking you will do!
 Opt for summer dresses or chino/dress shorts in the hot months so you still look the part but will also stay cool.

 What are the best places to stay in Barcelona?